bpshparis/demo0/README.md

 	tar xvzf bpshparis.demo0.tar.gz -O | docker load

-Then repeat steps from [Create demo0 container and connect to it] (#create-demo0-container-and- connect-to-it) to create a container.
+Then repeat steps from [Create demo0 container and connect to it] (#create-demo0-container-and-connect-to-it) to create a container.